aevrah/100-days-of-code/log.md

 ### Day 38: February 7, 2018
 **Today's Progress**: Finished a lesson on JSON and API requests from the Front-End Nanodegree from Udacity

+### Day 39: February 8, 2018
+**Today's Progress**: Finished the eighth challenge from the ['JavaScript30 by Wes Bos'](https://javascript30.com/) of creating an HTML5 canvas that paints the screen with various colors and line widths.

+**Thoughts:** Personally, canvas is not my favorite thing to work with, but still good to know.

 <!--### Day 0: February 30, 2016 (Example 2)
 ##### (delete me or comment me out)-->